 - Infrastructure/ Physical requirements

-The Risk and Resilience team encourages you to contact them to discuss business continuity arrangements within your department.
-The team offers guidance in the form of meetings, workshops and presentations and can develop bespoke sessions to focus on the issues that are pertinent to individual departments.
-Business Continuity Plan templates are also available on request.
+The Risk & Resilience Team encourages you to contact them to discuss business continuity arrangements within your area.
+The team offers guidance in the form of meetings, workshops and presentations and can develop bespoke scenario-based exercises to focus on the issues that are pertinent to your area.

 The University is committed to Business Continuity Planning as part of its on-going emergency planning processes and is a member of HEBCoN (Higher Education Business Continuity Network).